Naadam Festival

 • Search for the rare Takhi horse only found in Hustai National Park

 Famed grasslands, nomad life, sweeping deserts and the Naadam Festival form the ultimate Mongolian journey.
-Join us as we take you into the heart and soul of nomad country and introduce you to some of the worlds most spectacular landscapes and one of the richest cultural festivals on the planet.
+Join us as we take you into the heart and soul of nomad country and introduce you to some of the world’s most spectacular landscapes and one of the richest cultural festivals on the planet.

 The Naadam Festival is truly one of the world’s most exciting and colourful traditional festivals.
-Taking place across the country, these traditional games are so unique, they are listed on the UNESCO Intangible Cultural Heritage list.
+Taking place across the country, these traditional games are so unique, that they are listed on the UNESCO Intangible Cultural Heritage list.

 Crooked Compass offers a more intimate encounter by venturing to a remote town in the country’s north, to embrace the Naadam festivities.
 Uncrowded and authentic, this immersive experience is the perfect event encompassing sport, tradition and history alongside the locals.